October 16, 1947, OSR is born

 The new elementary school was constructed, additional high school classrooms were completed, and the gymnasium was built.

 In the 1960s, OSR became the first school in Rome to offer the AP Program.
 To this day, AOSR offers Advanced Placement courses to high school students.
 Currently AOSR students have a choice of over 20+ extensive AP courses.
 More than 50% of high school students take an AP and IB class at AOSR.

 Elementary School Extension is Built and the Hillside Theatre is added

-In 1965, the elementary school extension was completed, as well as the leveling of the field, and the school took on its present day appearance.
-The Hillside Theater was added in the early 1970s and several years later, the current name, the American Overseas School of Rome, was adopted.
+In 1965, the elementary school extension was completed, as well as the leveling of the field.
+The Hillside Theater was added in the early 1970s, and the school took on its present day appearance.